 Our kids grew with National Parks as their backyard.
 They are all special -- Pinnacles National Monument in California, Bighorn Canyon National Recreation Area in Montana, Rocky Mountain National Park in Colorado, and Mount Rainier National Park in Washington.
 Denise and I also had the privilege of living and working in Botswana, Africa for two years while on leave from the National Park Service.
 We both were Peace Corps/United Nations Volunteers.
 My job was to help the Botswana officials with the Administrative development of their park system.
-This was a life time treasure and we love it.
+This was a life-time treasure and we loved it.

 Ok, back to retirement.
 My retirement gift to myself is a new 2007 Yamaha Road Star, 1700cc.
 It was the first to arrive at the D&E Yamaha shop in Visalia.
 The manager Steve Tillery simply said, "I have a Road Star too and I love it.....I think this is a good fit for you."
 I've owned bikes since I was 16, but this is my first 'big bike.'